Space age perils: hackers find a new battleground on the final frontier

 "If the debris risk gets worse, insurance conditions and prices will get tougher and higher," Bensoussan said.

-It's widely felt within the industry that a level of stricter, more enforcible guidelines for manoeuvering in space will have to be adopted, and this will open a huge new market.
+It's widely felt within the industry that a level of stricter, more enforcible guidelines for maneuvering in space will have to be adopted, and this will open a huge new market.

 "Space debris removal could become our core business," said Gerrit Hausmann, a business development manager at Germany's OHB System AG, a leading space company.